omarkhamis088/PropZone/README.md

 ## 📌 Features

-- Add, edit, and delete property listings
+- 🏡 Add, edit, and delete property listings
-- Upload images for each property
+- 🖼️ Upload images for each property
-- Admin dashboard with secure login
+- 🔒 Admin dashboard with secure login
-- Public-facing interface to view listings
+- 🌐 Front-facing interface for visitors
-- Basic responsive design (Bootstrap)
+- 📱 Responsive layout with Bootstrap

 ---